 The Student Computing Support Center in 242 Horace Mann has 70 workstations and consulting support.
-It provides students with PCs and Macs, software, printers and other peripherals.
+It provides students with PCs and Macs, software, printers, and other peripherals.
 This laboratory is open daily.
 The Center's software library includes PC and Mac programs such as MS Office, Adobe Creative Suite (Design Premium), statistical analysis, e.g. SPSS, R (and R Studio) SAS, STATA, EQS, HLM, MPlus, Latent Gold, Matlab, WinSteps/FACETS, NVivo, ArcGIS, Inspiration, Kidspiration, InspireData, Mathematica, Comic Life, Smart Notebook, and Food Processor SQL.
-McAfee virus protection is licensed by the College for all students, faculty and staff to download for their home computers.
+Crowdstrike malware protection is licensed by the College for all students to download for their home computers.
+Crowdstrike is installed on all college purchased computers.
 Several software applications including MS Office, SPSS, R, Endnote, a bibliographic database program, Matlab, a quantitative analysis program, and NVIVO, a qualitative analysis program are also available through site licenses for home use.
 Downloads are accessed via the web at myTC portal.
 Computer classrooms with workstations at each seat in 345 Macy (see below) are available for open use when not scheduled for instruction.